AkBKukU/FloppySwitchBoard/README.md

 potential commpatibility issues because of the PC drive motor line though).

 ## Roadmap
-I will be updating this project and contuing developement on it once I have settled in to my new office.
+I will be updating this project and continuing development on it once I have settled in to my new office.
 I have multiple things I need to correct on it before I am going to call it done.
 I need to fix the following for the beta version:

  - Add jumper for motor select and possibly redo ID signalling entirely to support non-pcs
- - Changing mounting holes to match *something* on a floppy drive to make it eaier to install
+ - Changing mounting holes to match *something* on a floppy drive to make it easier to install